kl1nton/2_SBA_Practice_Papers/3_SBA_Practice_Paper.md

 	D. HbF production is increased with the administration of erythropoietin (Epo)
 	E. Decreased levels are found in patients from African and Arabian populations - F
 #### Answer: D. HbF production is increased with the administration of erythropoietin (Epo) - TRUE
+- Fetal haemoglobin (HbF), is made up of two α globin chains and two γ globin chains
+- This difference in globin structure makes HbF unable to react with 2,3-DPG and so it has a higher affinity for oxygen for a given PO2
+- This ensures that oxygen is transferred from the maternal blood to the fetal blood, regardless of the PO2 in the maternal blood
+- In comparison with the dissociation curve of adult haemoglobin
+	- that of HbF is shifted to the left
+- It is also found in higher proportions in the blood of those individuals affected with sickle cell anaemia or thalassaemia such as in Arabian or African populations

 ### Q135
 Structures passing through the *greater sciatic foramen* include all of the following, EXCEPT: